usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

       return len(arrs) if isinstance(arr, str) else len(arrs["arr"])

-can be represented with the following types.
+can be represented with the following types:

 * ``nparray`` with no structure.
 * ``list_of_nparray`` with the structure: